risk-first/website/De-Risking.md

+---
+title: De-Risking
+description: Terms to use when talking about risk on a project.
+---

 # De-Risking

 It's important not only to consider the [Attendant Risks](Glossary#attendant-risk) you're trying to mitigate, but the ones you're likely to pick up in the process.
 This means picking a careful path through the [Risk Landscape](Glossary#risk-landscape).
 This is the essence of _De-Risking_.